jswale/googleVisionTest/README.md

 ## API

-The documentation of the APIs is generated from the application code source using the [apiDOC](http://apidocjs.com) by running the command
+The documentation of the APIs is generated from the source code using the [apiDOC](http://apidocjs.com) by running the command

 `npm run-script build`

-The documentation is generated in the folder `www/doc` and available on [http://localhost:9090/doc/](http://localhost:9090/doc/) when the web server is online
+The documentation is generated in the folder `www/doc` and is available on [http://localhost:9090/doc/](http://localhost:9090/doc/) when the web server is online